bmx666/android-appcachecleaner/README.md

 # Cache Cleaner

-## THE PROJECT HAS BEEN ARCHIVED

-**Cache Cleaner** has been removed from Google Play due to a lot of malware and suspicious application reports and negative reviews - all of them because vendors like Xiaomi, Samsung, LGE and other are using non-standard vendor specific behaviour for Accessiblity and Settings UI which are far from standard Google Android behavior, also these smartphones have problems passing Google CTS for Accessibility.

 ## Description

 Since Android 6 (Marshmallow) it is no longer possible to clear cache of all apps at same time and Google has moved this permission to system apps only.
 There is only one possible way left - open manually info about application and find specific "Storage" menu and then press "Clean cache" button.